juei-dev/adsbmonitor/README.md

 Dec 17th, 2021:
   - Airport runways / runway thresholds are now able to be selected.
 Click the airport's runway and the closest threshold will be selected.
 If an aircraft is also selected, a green direct line is drawn to this selected runway threshold and distance is shown (currently it's not actual, but lateral distance).

+Dec 18th, 2021:
+  - Added weather information to the runway selected.
+Selecting runway is delayed for 1 sec to allow weather data fetch to be completed.

 ## Current features